Donnesto/Movie-Recommendation-system/README.md

 The objective of this project is to build a movie recommendation system that provides personalized recommendations to users based on their ratings of other movies.
 The system will utilize machine learning algorithms to analyze user ratings and similarities between movies to generate a list of top 5 movie recommendations for each user.

 ---
+## Objectives
+> Develop a customized movie recommendation system using cutting-edge machine learning algorithms.

+> Provide personalized movie recommendations for each user based on their preferences and viewing history.

+> Enhance user experience and engagement by offering relevant and tailored movie suggestions.

+---

 ## Business understanding